kotlin-fun-fact/blog/_posts/2021-07-22-fact-3-markdown-in-documenting-comments.markdown

 ---
 **TL;DR**: Where Java uses verbose HTML markup, in Kotlin you can use Markdown.

-Kotlin use [KDoc](https://kotlinlang.org/docs/kotlin-doc.html) to document the code.
+Kotlin uses [KDoc](https://kotlinlang.org/docs/kotlin-doc.html) to document the code.
 It's not an extension of Javadoc, but not by accident it's similar to it.
 However, Kotlin designers decided to go another way for certain features.

 Let's take a look at an example Javadoc: